Westminster hosts 18th Annual Music in the Park

 The Westminster community was able to share a little hope with their annual “Music in the Park” event.

 “We see hope.
-I know people that have been directly impacted and the quality of their lives have been impacted.
-“It was out of ministry such as music in the park, I can tell you one little girl last year, her life is better today because of the ministry of music in the park,” says Doug Stimmel, Music in the Park.
+I know people that have been directly impacted and the quality of their lives have been impacted and it was out of ministry such as music in the park, I can tell you one little girl last year, her life is better today because of the ministry of music in the park,” says Doug Stimmel, Music in the Park.

 This is the 18th year for Westminster's “Music in the Park” concert.